MessinaBrothers/Ludum-Dare/LudumDare47/RiddlerAnswers.md

   <details>
     <summary>Answer</summary>

-      Pedastal with statue of a person's head and torso
+      Pedestal with statue of a person's head and torso

   </details>
 </details>